 Create a simple navigation menu and position it where visitors will naturally check for it.
-When users land on your website from any ad campaign or referrer, they automatically scroll down.
+When users land on your website from any ad campaign or the referrer, they automatically scroll down.
 Because that’s how they expect website navigation to work.

 If you use creative navigation, like side-scrolling or anything else, they get confused.
-We all know what most of the visitors do when they feel confused on a website; they bounce.
+We all know what most of visitors do when they feel confused on a website; they bounce.

 9. Promote your Limited-time Offers